 Lecturer on Law

 For twenty years, Block has held key labor policy positions across the legislative and executive branches of the federal government.
-Early in her career she worked as an attorney at the National Labor Relations Board, and returned to the NLRB in 2012 when she was appointed to serve as a member of the Board by President Obama.
-She was senior labor and employment counsel to the Senate Health, Education, Labor and Pensions Committee under Senator Edward Kennedy, playing a central role in the debate over the Employee Free Choice Act, the Mine Improvement and New Emergency Response Act, Protecting America’s Workers Act, and other major legislation related to collective bargaining, occupational safety and health, pay equity and workplace standards.
+In 2012, she was appointed to serve as a member of the National Labor Relations Board by President Obama.
+She was senior labor and employment counsel to the Senate Health, Education, Labor and Pensions Committee under Senator Edward Kennedy.
+While serving in the Obama White House as Senior Public Engagement Advisor for Labor and Working Families, Block led the historic White House Summit on Worker Voice, which explored ways for workers to fully participate in their economic future.

-Block serves on a number of labor-related board and advisory committees, including as a board member of the National Employment Labor Project, advisory committee member for the Harvard T.H.
-Chan School of Public Health, Education and Research Center, member of the Economic Policy Institute Perkins Project Advisory Committee, member of the Massachusetts Attorney General Labor Advisory Committee and member of the Higher Quality Jobs Advisory Council of the Federal Reserve Bank of Boston.
-In addition, she is a frequent contributor to Democracy Magazine’s Briefing Book blog and OnLabor.org.Block received her B.A. from Columbia University and her J.D. from Georgetown University Law Center, where she received the John F. Kennedy Labor Law Award.
+Block serves on a number of labor-related board and advisory committees, including as a board member of the National Employment Labor Project, the Roosevelt Institute, and JUST Capital; member of the Economic Policy Institute Perkins Project Advisory Committee, Massachusetts Attorney General Labor Advisory Committee, member of the Higher Quality Jobs Advisory Council of the Federal Reserve Bank of Boston, and member of the advisory board for the Institute for the Future’s Equitable Futures Lab and advisory council member for the Institute for the Cooperative Digital Economy.
+In addition, she writes frequently on labor and employment issues and is a senior contributor to OnLabor.org.